 Run Terraform from Gitlab CI

-Why Run Terraform from Gitlab CI?
+Why Run Terraform from GitLab CI?

-The Terraform State
+The Terraform State Problem

-Terraform Gitlab CI YML
+Terraform GitLab CI YAML

 variables: